MScheiterer/My-Projects/README.md

 Current Projects:
 - tutoring-command-line: Command-line based tutoring Platform written in Python, using a MySQL Database, coded for Harvard's CS50X course
 - auction: Simple auctioning website, similar to Ebay, coded for Harvard's CS50W course using HTML, CSS, Python with Django

+In Progress:
+- Email client Frontend